-To help you become a sous vide connoisseur, we compiled a list of some common sous vide mistakes to avoid.
+To help you on your way to becoming a sous vide expert, we have compiled a list of some common sous vide mistakes to avoid.

 Do you love tender and juicy rib eye steak with the fat rendered so perfectly that it melts in your mouth?
 After watching videos and seeing pictures of a perfectly cooked sous vide steak, many newbie sous vide cooks make the mistake of assuming steak fat is going to behave the same way the meat does.
 But, this is a mistake, as fat and muscle tissue have different chemical compositions, and therefore they behave differently when you cook them.